This creamy vegan avocado pesto pasta recipe is a creamy twist on traditional herb pesto. And ready in 15 minutes!

 - It's also great that avocados are super nutrient-dense with high levels of dietary fiber, vitamin K, folate, vitamin C and potassium to name a few.

-Avocado: adds a rich creaminess to the pesto along with an array of healthy nutrients and antioxidants.
+- Avocado: adds a rich creaminess to the pesto along with an array of healthy nutrients and antioxidants.

-Fresh basil: has a bright, herby fragrant aroma that bumps up the taste of the pesto.
+- Fresh basil: has a bright, herby fragrant aroma that bumps up the taste of the pesto.

-Baby kale: are the delicate leaves from a young kale plant that add a mild, slightly peppery taste.
+- Baby kale: are the delicate leaves from a young kale plant that add a mild, slightly peppery taste.

-Hemp seeds: are mild and nutty and add a great boost of plant-based protein.
+- Hemp seeds: are mild and nutty and add a great boost of plant-based protein.

-Lemon: adds a bright and tangy flavour.
+- Lemon: adds a bright and tangy flavour.

-Nutritional yeast: has a unique savoury flavour, much like Parmesan cheese.
+- Nutritional yeast: has a unique savoury flavour, much like Parmesan cheese.
 It's also a complete protein and has high levels of B vitamins and trace minerals.

-Garlic: adds a warm, earthy depth to the vinaigrette.
+- Garlic: adds a warm, earthy depth to the vinaigrette.
 This little gem is also packed with antioxidants that support immune function.

-How to Pick the Perfect Avocado
+How to pick the perfect avocado

 - Skin hue: Depending on the level of ripeness, the skin will take on a different hue.
 A forest green color is what you want.
 If the avocado is vibrant green, it was picked too early and needs time to ripen.
 If it's completely brown, it may be overripe with brown patches on the interior flesh.

 - The (gentle) squeeze test: Gently squeeze the avocado.
-If it is slightly soft than it's ripe.
+If it is slightly soft, the avocado is ripe.
 An underripe avocado will be hard, and an overripe avocado will be mushy.

 You can speed up the ripening of your avocado by placing it into a brown paper bag with a banana or apple and leaving it on the counter at room temperature.